Malo-ai/IEAP-Series02-RStudio/readme.md

 ## 2.3 Testing some stereotypes Humans have stereotypes, some of them are probably true, some others are probably false (e.g., ref ).

+This project explores potential associations between snoring, body weight, alcohol consumption, smoking habits, and sex.
+Using a combination of non-parametric tests (Wilcoxon), Chi-squared/Fisher tests, and correlation analysis, it investigates common stereotypes (e.g., “snorers are heavier” or “men smoke more”).
+Visualizations include boxplots, barplots, and correlation matrices to illustrate relationships between variables.

 # 2.3.1 Load Data snore.txt

 # 2.3.2 The analysis